pedropaulofb/laderr/documentation/laderr_user_guide.md

 - **Rule: A Disposition that disables another must be enabled**

 A disposition can only disable another if it is enabled.
 Only active dispositions can influence the system's elements.

+> **Note:** At present, LaDeRR supports only _direct_, one-to-one relationships between dispositions.
+This means that a disposition (e.g., a vulnerability) is disabled by a **single enabled capability** and not by combinations or logical conditions involving multiple constructs.
+Complex expressions—such as "a vulnerability is only disabled if two capabilities are simultaneously active" or "a capability is enabled only when at least one supporting capability exists"—are currently not supported.
+Future versions may introduce composite or conditional logic patterns, but these are not expressible in the current language or engine.

 **FOL Representation:**